PhDpwnerer/ShopifyInternship/ImageShop/README.md

 Requires active storage.

-This application has image upload functionality.
+This application has image upload, download, and delete functionalities.
 Images are separated by user.

 Simply go to ImageShop folder.